theacodes/blog.thea.codes/srcs/designing-big-honking-button.md

 ![Gate out schematic](../static/honk-sch-5.png)

 This uses a [74AHCT1G125 single bus driver](https://www.diodes.com/assets/Datasheets/74AHCT1G125.pdf).
 These chips are great for shifting logic levels and providing a buffered output and are extremely cheap.
-I could've used a transistor, but I would likely need to add additional circuity to buffer the output and ensure the 1kΩ output impedance.
+I could've used a transistor, but I would likely need to add additional circuitry to buffer the output and ensure the 1kΩ output impedance.
 R11 sets the output impedance.

 ## Audio out